 Here are some of the important highs and lows of growing tomatoes upside down.

 - Good For Limited Space: For some people with limited space, hanging a tomato upside down is the only way to grow tomatoes.
 Some sunny balconies or decks are perfect for growing tomatoes upside down.

-Some Disadvantages Growing Upside Down Tomatoes:
+Disadvantages Growing Upside Down Tomatoes

 - Hard to Hang: Upside down tomato planters can weigh more than 50 pounds when they are filled with damp soil and a large tomato plant.
 This makes hanging them a challenge.
 If you are going to hang one from a wall or ceiling, make sure all of your hardware is strong enough to hold all the weight.
 Also, an upside down tomato plant can move in a stiff breeze, so when you are hanging one, make sure you take that into consideration.

 - Tomatoes Like Growing Up: When your upside down tomato plant starts to grow, it will try to grow up instead of down.
 It makes a “U” shape and bumps against the planter and looks kind of contorted and unsightly when growing this way.
-This may not bother you, but, to be honest, I find it a little distressing to see a plant struggling.

 - Limited Tomato Varieties: Not every variety of tomato will thrive growing upside down.
 Cherry tomatoes and other small-fruited tomatoes are recommended for growing upside down.

 There are many different types of planters and systems for growing upside down tomatoes.
 Some are fairly high tech and expensive and some are pretty simple.